Esqarrouth/Cool-Quotes/README.md

 There's only one certainty in life.
-A strong man stands above and conquers all!|Vegeta If hard is all it takes for you to bail out I dont wanna know you | Minene Uryu (The Future Diary) Dwelling on the past is a waste of time, the present moment belongs to the one who is brave enough to seize it|Roy Mustang
+A strong man stands above and conquers all!|Vegeta If hard is all it takes for you to bail out I dont wanna know you | Minene Uryu (The Future Diary) Dwelling on the past is a waste of time, the present moment belongs to the one who is brave enough to seize it|Roy Mustang Once you question your beliefs it's all over|Naruto

 #Movie Quotes